WhenTheyCry96/dl_seminar/README.md

 Deep Learning Seminar from A to Z. This project is for the beginners who are new to Python and deep learning.

-This project covers the following list:
+This project covers the following areas:
 * Introduction to Python
 * Basic Classification
 * Regression